 - Playroom- Once your basement is renovated, consider using it as a playroom.
 Many different options will suit other families.
 If you have young children, a renovated basement room will be perfect for all the toys they have.
 You’ll have a great place for kids to play with their friends, that is quiet and out of the way.
 You can also turn it into a video game room that will be a hit for all ages.

-- Movie Room- Install some cosy couches and chairs, a large TV set, surround-sound speakers, a table, and a small refrigerator.
+- Movie Room- Install some cosy couches and chairs, make sure to search out the perfect discount home theater seating, along with a large TV set, surround-sound speakers, a table, and a small refrigerator.
 You’ve got yourself a perfect space where you can hang out and watch movies.
 Stock up on cosy blankets and yummy snacks, and you may never want to leave.

 - Bar Room- Are you big on entertaining?
 A renovated basement is the perfect place to set up your bar.
 You’ll want to have a mini-fridge installed, along with bar stools, a table, and chairs.
 Make sure you have plenty of glassware and, of course, alcohol.
 You’ll have the perfect space for holiday parties, birthday parties, or parties “just because.”